jacobcoles/Python_Exercises/README.md

 # Python Exercises

+Data can be found in the **/files** folder

-There are two jupyter notebooks:
+There are two jupyter notebooks for pandas related exercises:

 * Exercises: exercises.ipynb
 * Solutions: exercise_solutions.ipynb

-Data can be found in the **/files** folder
+There is a notebook for visualization demos in the notebook **visualization_guide.ipynb**